taikatta/Milestone3-Konyvkucko/README.md

 [Desktop View - Books Admin view](https://github.com/taikatta/Milestone3-Konyvkucko/blob/master/Wireframes/final_design_desktop_book_admin_view.pdf)

-## Features:
+### Features:

-* facebook for developers I used the [Sharing Debugger](https://developers.facebook.com/tools/debug/) to see the information that is used when my website content is shared on Facebook, Messenger and other places.

 #### Features Left to Implement:

+* As the application is about Hungarian books, for Hungarian families living in Ireland I plan to translate it Hungarian.
+* I would like to add a search bar, where users can search books by author, title and age category.

-## Technology Used:
+### Technology Used:

 * Required: HTML, CSS, JavaScript, Python+Flask, MongoDB